 If you already have some experience of advanced riding and want to have a full refresher session, then you can book as many hours/days as you want.
 The choice is yours, the roads around Yorkshire are fantastic so we'll never run out of places to ride!

 Where will my advanced rider training take place?

 I am based in York, meaning I am perfectly placed to cover large areas of the Yorkshire region, which has some of the finest roads in the country.
 However, I am happy to discuss other locations should the need arise.
 Alternatively, why not come and have a few days over in 'my neck of the woods', stay over in any of the numerous hotels and B&Bs and ride some of these great roads.

-As an Examiner and Diploma holder for RoSPA and an Examiner and Masters Distinction holder for the IAM, I am well placed to know exactly what riding standard is required to pass the advanced test.
-So, if you want to take either organisations test but don't want to go down the 'group route' at 1 lesson a week/fortnight/month or are due a retest and want a pretest assessment please get in touch.
+As a current Examiner, Diploma holder and Tutor for RoSPA and an ex Examiner and current Masters Mentor for the IAM, I am well placed to know exactly what riding standard is required to pass the advanced test.
+So, if you want to take either organisations test but don't want to go down the 'group route' at 1 lesson a week/fortnight/month or are due a retest and want a pre-test assessment please get in touch.

 RoSPA Diploma - Advanced Motorcycle Instructor Training.

 If you already hold an advanced riding qualification and are thinking of taking the RoSPA Diploma in Advanced Motorcycle Instructor Training, I can take you through each element 'the RoSPA way'.
 It should be noted that the Diploma is aimed at those riders who want to be an Instructor, trainer, Tutor or Observer and want a qualification that recognises their skills.